beergeek/deployer/README.md

 ### shardType - REQUIRED FOR SHARDING IF CONFIG SERVER

 If a sharded cluster this must be include for config servers, set to `configserver`.
+Defaults to `shardserver`.

 ### processType - REQUIRED FOR SHARDING IF MONGOS